ngx-lib/multiselect/docs_app/content/guide/theming.md

 # Theming

-Customize the theme of dropdown is one of the common usecase that we observed.
+Customizing the theme of a dropdown is one of the common use cases that we have observed.
 Multiselect currently supports two themes out of the box.
 These are
   1. *Bootstrap*
   2. *Material*

 You can use `theme` property binding to pass on theme you want to apply.
 By default it sets to `material`, you can pass `bootstrap` value as well.